Who is Eligible for Membership?

 Dues for members are as follows:

-- Members may join RPA at any time of the year and membership dues will be pro-rated through the end of the year (12/31).
+- Members may join RPA at any time of the year.

 - Fellows may apply for associate membership and are exempt from paying dues while in training.